-Permit Requirements Planned and Ongoing Activities Coordinate with local jurisdiction regarding projects owned or operated by other entities that discharge into the Port's MS4 to assist local jurisdiction with achieving compliance. • Coordinate with the City and King County as applicable.
+Permit Requirements Planned and Ongoing Activities Ensure that all construction projects under the functional control of the Port obtain coverage under the General NPDES Permit for Stormwater Discharges Associated with Construction Activities, if required.
+If required, apply for Construction Stormwater Permit coverage for Port projects on Phase I Properties prior to construction activity.
+Refer tenant projects to the City and Ecology for permit coverage, if required.
+Coordinate with local jurisdiction regarding projects owned or operated by other entities that discharge into the Port's MS4 to assist local jurisdiction with achieving compliance.
+Coordinate with the City and King County as applicable.
 Provide staff training or coordinate with existing training efforts to educate Port staff responsible for implementing construction stormwater erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work.
 Maintain Certified Erosion and Sediment Control Lead (CESCL) certification (from an Ecology-approved resource) for Port staff or consultant staff representatives responsible for construction sites.
 Port staff responsible for supporting stormwater management at construction sites receive construction stormwater training that covers Port specifications, construction stormwater BMPs, and local requirements.
 Require construction contractors responsible for erosion control to have CESCL certification.
 As requested, provide Ecology or the local jurisdiction access for inspection of construction sites or land disturbances under the functional control of the Port during active land disturbing activities and/or the construction period.
 Review legal authority and potential mechanisms to allow inspections, as required.
 Provide access as requested and legally allowable.